bbauska/JS-CellarDoor/README.md

 - Iterate through the stack and pop each character off and added it to the `reversedString` variable.
 - Return the `reversedString` variable.

-### Time & Space Complexity
+<h3>Time & Space Complexity</h3>

 The time complexity of the function `reverseString(str)` is `O(n)`, where n is the length of the input string str.
 This is because the function loops through the entire string once to push each character onto the stack, and then loops through the stack to pop the characters and construct the reversed string.
 Both operations take linear time with respect to the length of the input string.

 The space complexity of the function is also `O(n)`, where n is the length of the input string str.
 This is because the function uses a stack to store each character of the input string, and the size of the stack is directly proportional to the length of the input string.
 Therefore, the space complexity grows linearly with the size of the input.

 </details>

-### Test Cases
+<h3>Test Cases</h3>

 ```js
 test('Reversing a string', () => {